Chart Color Schemes

 Reservoir - South West shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 28.9% of residents currently enrolled in formal education.
-This includes 8.8% in primary education, 6.5% in tertiary education, and 6.0% pursuing secondary education.
-As of the latest data (2021), Reservoir - South West's 4 schools have a combined enrollment of 1,076 students.
-The area demonstrates above-average socio-educational conditions with an ICSEA score of 1070.
-Education provision is balanced with 3 primary and 1 secondary school serving distinct age groups.
+Educational participation is high with 28.9% of residents currently enrolled in formal education, including 8.8% in primary, 6.5% in tertiary, and 6.0% pursuing secondary education.
+The four schools in Reservoir - South West have a combined enrollment of 1,076 students as of the latest data.
+The area has above-average socio-educational conditions with an ICSEA score of 1070.
+Education provision is balanced with three primary and one secondary school serving distinct age groups.
 School places per 100 residents stand at 7.1, below the regional average of 10.2, indicating some students may attend schools in adjacent areas.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Note that for schools showing 'n/a' for enrolments, please refer to their parent campus.

 Frequently Asked Questions - Education